happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

   End Basis
   $end

-In the example above, H uses the 3-21G base group, while Cl without additional definition uses the default LanL2DZ base group.
+In the example above, H uses the 3-21G basis set, while Cl without additional definition uses the default LanL2DZ basis set.

 If it's an advanced input, look like this: